Alexey-Saldyrkine/Compiletime-String-and-Verbose-Static-Assert/docs/compString conversion.md

 struct myType{}; // the type we will add to the convertible type list

 namespace compStringNS::compStringConvNS::typeToStringDefinitions{
-	createTypeDefinition(myType); // automatically create the template specialization and compString, adding it to the convertible types
+	createTypeDefinition(myType); // automatically create the template specialization and compString "mtType", adding it to the convertible types
 }
 ```